Bezzy/php_app/README.md

 # Improved

+Note: a file IMPROVED exist containing the same information.

 this section list of bad practices  that the original code (and a bit of this one) contains

 ## No MVC pattern